CatenaTools/documentation/Writerside/topics/Offers.md

 # Offers

-During purchasing of items online, prices can change.
-Sales and promotions can end, pricing can be modified, or a third party may change pricing.
-In any case, these changes present a condition in which the price that a user sees when they start a purchase is not the one that is actually in the backend, meaning the price they see at checkout is different from the one in game.
+During purchasing of items online, prices can change for many reasons: Sales and promotions can end, pricing can be modified, or a third party may change pricing.

+In any case, these changes present a condition in which the price that a user sees when they start a purchase is not the one that is actually in the Catena Backend or third party store.

+This means the price that a user sees on the checkout  page could be different from the one in game.
 Left unchecked this could result in a user being mildly frustrated in the mild case, or angry in the worst case.

 _Offers_ are Catena's solution to this problem, they guarantee that a user's transaction will always occur with the price they expect and that there are no surprises through a two-step order flow.
 When a user goes ot purchase an item, a trusted service _prepares_ a list of prices, the service then decides on behalf of the user what offers to _execute_.
 The backend will validate for you that none of the information